Stophii/State-Machine/README.md

     }
 ```

-Now you have a fully opperational state machine!
-Lets add some substance to the `state_of_game` function as well as ways to switch from each Screen.
+Now you have a fully operational state machine!
+Let's add some substance to the `state_of_game` function as well as ways to switch between screens.

 ```rust
 pub fn state_of_game(state: &mut GameState) {